CrossTheStreams/active_record_nearest_neighbor/README.md

       database: postgis
     ```

-3. Generate rake tasks to create a table or add columns:
+3. Generate a rake task to create a table or add columns:

   1. To generate a migration to create a new table with geospatial columns: